 While legal to own and use for shooting in 42 states, suppressor use while hunting is only allowed in 41 states.
 Connecticut is the only state where suppressor ownership is legal, but hunting with one is not.

-Here are all the states that allow hunting with a suppressor as of this writing:
+Here are all the states that allow hunting with a suppressor:

 As stated previously, only two states where silencers are legal have restrictions on hunting suppressed: Connecticut and Vermont.
 It is legal to own a suppressor in these states but illegal at the present time to use them for hunting.
 Aside from that, the sky is virtually the limit for hunting in other states where suppressed hunting is legal.